MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_Server_Configuration.md

 ### AuthorizedKeysFile

 The default is “.ssh/authorized_keys .ssh/authorized_keys2”.
 If the path is not absolute, it is taken relative to user's home directory (or profile image path).
 Ex. c:\users\user.
+Note that if the user belongs to the administrator group, %programdata%/ssh/administrators_authorized_keys is used instead.

 ### ChrootDirectory (Support added in v7.7.0.0)